||Sat Mar 14 21:42:21 2015

 Computer Science from the Open

-University of Israel and is currently pursuing a Ph.D. in Computer
+University of Israel and is currently on leave from pursuing a

-Israel Institute of Technology.
-From 2002 until 2012 he held
+Institute of Technology.
+From 2002 until 2012 he held senior

 Muli has co-authored over thirty